tinode/chat/docs/API.md

                // of a deleted message, optional
     public: { ... }, // application-defined data that's available to all topic
                      // subscribers
-    private: { ...} // application-deinfed data that's available to the current
+    private: { ...} // application-defined data that's available to the current
                     // user only
   }, // object, topic description, optional
   sub:  [ // array of objects, topic subscribers or user's subscriptions, optional